s14321k/Interview-Qusions-markdowns/JavaBasic.md

   * Hashmap is non syncronized in nature so performance is also high.
   * Not thread safe.
   * If one thread is iterating HashMap and the other try to add/modify then lead to run-time exception.
+  * Default size is 16 and the loadFactor is 0.75.
+  * Bucket refers to a slot or a location within the internal array where key-value pairs are stored.The purpose of these buckets is to manage potential collisions, which occur when two or more keys hash to the same index in the array.

+  **Here's a brief overview of how a HashMap works:**

+1. **Hashing:** When you add a key-value pair to a HashMap, the key is hashed to determine the index (or bucket) in the internal array where the entry should be stored.
+The hash code is obtained using the hashCode() method of the key.

+2. **Index Calculation:** The hash code is then transformed into a valid index by applying a hash function.
+This index determines the bucket in which the key-value pair will be stored.

+3. **Collision Handling:** If two keys hash to the same index (a collision), the HashMap uses a mechanism to handle these collisions.
+The most common approach is chaining, where each bucket contains a linked list of entries.
+If multiple keys hash to the same index, their entries are stored as nodes in the linked list at that index.

+4. **Load Factor and Rehashing:** As the number of key-value pairs in the HashMap grows, the load factor determines when the internal array should be resized to accommodate more entries.
+When the number of entries exceeds a certain threshold (determined by the load factor), the HashMap is resized (usually doubled), and the existing entries are rehashed to new buckets.

+**HashCode**
+- **Use in Hash Collections:**
+When you plan to use instances of your class as keys in a HashMap or elements in a HashSet, you should provide a well-implemented hashCode method.
+This helps distribute objects across buckets more evenly, reducing the likelihood of collisions and improving the performance of hash-based collections.
+- **Consistency with equals:**
+If you override the equals method in your class to define custom equality, you should also override the hashCode method.
+According to the general contract, if two objects are equal (as per the equals method), their hash codes should be equal.
+This ensures proper functioning in hash-based collections.
+- **Maintaining Contract with hashCode:**
+   - If you override the hashCode method, you should follow the contract specified in the Object class:
+     - The result of hashCode should be consistent during the execution of a program, i.e., it should return the same value for the same object.
+     - If two objects are equal, their hash codes must be equal.
+     - It's not required, but it's generally beneficial if unequal objects have different hash codes to minimize collisions.

  - [Traverse through Hashmap](https://www.geeksforgeeks.org/traverse-through-a-hashmap-in-java/)
    - Using an Iterator